Synthetic Minds raises $5.5 million to build trust in blockchain code

 “Synthetic Minds was created with the objective of bringing automation to coding,” said Srivastava, in an email.
 “Specifically, our code analysis tools read code better than humans, and we are getting close to automation that can write code better, as well.
 Our long-term mission is make software creation accessible to everybody, especially non-programmers.”

 Srivastava has a doctorate in computer science from the University of California at Berkeley.
-His previous company, 20n, was funded by YC, Khosla Ventures, Blumberg Capital, Paul Buchheit, amongst others.
+His previous company, 20n, was funded by YC, Khosla Ventures, Blumberg Capital, and Paul Buchheit, amongst others.

 “We believed in the team at Synthetic Minds and their expertise to build hard tech that will further grow adoption of smart contracts, both in the public and enterprise domains,” said Khosla Ventures founder Vinod Khosla, in a statement.
 “They are uniquely positioned to enable an enterprise-grade, safe, smart contract platform.
-Provably correct smart contracts through program synthesis are key steps needed for smart contracts on the blockchain and for software, in general.”
+Provably correct smart contracts through program synthesis are key steps needed for smart contracts on the blockchain and for software in general.”